bzyo/bzyo.github.io/_posts/2019-02-09-not-over-with-null.md

 A quick step through we land 6 bytes back from our original B’s (nSEH)
 ![alt text](../images/null/poc2-3.png)

-Before moving to the second jump, let’s update our PoC replacing our nSEH with our first jump
+Before moving to the second jump, let’s update our PoC replacing our nSEH with our first jump<br>
 ![alt text](../images/null/poc2.png)

 ## Shellcode